git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ## Encoder modes

+Press the encoder to toggle between fast and slow value changes.

 * **Volume** - Enables volume/pan/Sends mode.
 Press again to toggle between volume, pan and send modes.
 The encoder changes the volume/pan/sends of the selected track.
 Keep the Erase button pressed and touch the encoder to set the parameter to its default value.
-Press the encoder to toggle between fast and slow value changes.
 * **Shift+Volume** - Toggles VU meter display.
 * **Swing** - Enables position mode.
 The encoder changes the position of the play cursor in the arranger.
-Press the encoder to toggle between fast and slow movement.
 * **Tempo** - Enables tempo mode.
 Press again to toggle between fine tune and normal change.
 The encoder changes the tempo of the song.
-Press the encoder to toggle between fast and slow value changes.
 * **Plug-In** - Toggle the window (if any) of the selected device (if any).

 The buttons above the display have the following functions: